Mobile Push Troubleshooting

 Errors

-The following messages are examples of the types of messages that FCM and APNs push services can send back to PubNub's mobile push notification gateway servers.
+These examples show the kinds of responses FCM and APNs can send back to PubNub’s mobile push gateway:

 fcm Error: InvalidRegistration Devices: null